 Retirement accounts, annuities, investment accounts, and life insurance may become part of a trust also.
 The account holder may be able to simply name the trust as a beneficiary.
 The funds would transfer to the trust upon the account holder’s death.

 Automobiles, RVs, and mobile homes may be retitled.
 Arizona residents can do this through the Motor Vehicle Division.

 Find Out Whether A Trust Is The Way To Go

 The Jackson Family learned about their estate planning options from their attorney.
 After careful consideration, they decided to set up two trusts that met their current needs.
 They also understood, though, that their plans should be reviewed every so often.
 At some point in the future, they may want to consider adding additional trusts.

 The attorneys at the Keystone Law Firm assist clients every day set up customized estate planning.
 Call us at (480) 418-8448 to set up an appointment.
-You may also want to check out our free videos at keystonelawfirm.com.
-Although located in Chandler, we also work with clients in the surrounding communities like Sun Lakes, Gilbert, Mesa, and Tempe.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.